salinaria/salinaria/README.md

 ### Hi 👋, I'm Ali
-This github accounts belongs to Ali Ansari and he's 21.
+This github account belongs to Ali Ansari and he's 21.

 He studies computer engineering at Amirkabir university of technology.